 Starting city: either Halong Bay or Hanoi

 The drive from Halong Bay to Hanoi, Vietnam’s capital city, takes a bit more than 2 hours.
 Most tours either start locally or include transportation from Hanoi to Halong Bay.
-However, we heard about one Halong Bay cruise from Hanoi that required guests to make their own way.
+If your tour doesn’t include transport, you can take a bus from Hanoi to Halong Bay.
 Be sure to read the tour details carefully.

 For us, we arrived via a small cruise ship that docked at the Halong International Cruise Port (Bãi Cháy).
 It’s also a popular tour starting point.